 Here’s a rewarding round-the-island itinerary, starting in Waikiki.
 Long stops will alter your timetable, but there are so many memorable places to linger that we’ve highlighted some of our favorites.

 Savor a morning meal at Waikiki’s Hau Tree Lanai, an open-air terrace beneath the flowering trees that once sheltered Victorian author Robert Louis Stevenson as he lounged with Hawaiian royalty.
-Then, hop on the only interstate highway system in the U.S. that doesn’t cross a single state line, and head west.
-Near Pearl Harbor, swing north onto the H-2 and watch the concrete jungle give way to green fields.
+Then, hop on the only interstate highway system in the U.S. that doesn’t cross a single state line, and head west on H-1.
+Near Pearl Harbor, swing north onto H-2 and watch the concrete jungle give way to green fields.

 When the spiky crowns of pineapple appear, you’re getting close to Dole Plantation, which celebrates Oahu’s rich agricultural heritage with a pineapple train ride, a pineapple garden, an excellent gift shop and restaurant, and more.